 Having a newborn baby is easy, said no one ever.
 Let’s be honest, it’s not exactly plain sailing.
-There is no doubt we love our gorgeous little darlings, but the reality is, new (and experienced) parents get tired, become overwhelmed and become confused and upset when the baby is crying and you don’t know your baby needs.
+There is no doubt we love our gorgeous little darlings, but the reality is, new (and experienced) parents get tired and can become confused and upset when the baby is crying and don’t know the baby needs.
 So here are some tips I’ve learned over the years and I want to share them with you.
 Who knows, they might help you tonight.

 Tip 1: Swaddling